PainsPerdus/gboi-rocket/doc/CollisionSolverEntities.doc.md

 ## TODO

-* the rollback technic to manage collision with blocking elements is likely not to be the best, as it can cause lines of uncrossable pixels between Isaac and the element.
+* the rollback technique to manage collision with blocking elements is likely not to be the best, as it can cause lines of uncrossable pixels between Isaac and the element.